 We also give a fast additive-3 approximation algorithm: \begin{theorem} Given any instance $\Instance=(\Keys, \Queries, \Comparisons, \alpha, \beta)$ of \TwCompTree, one can compute a tree of cost at most the optimum plus 3, in $O(n\log n)$ time. \end{theorem} Comparable results were known for the successful-queries variant $(\Queries=\Keys)$~\cite{Yeung1991,Anderson2002}.
 We approximately reduce the general case to that case.

 \intropara{Binary split trees} ``split'' each 3-way comparison in Knuth's 3-way-comparison model into two 2-way comparisons within the same node: an equality comparison (which, by definition, must be to the maximum-likelihood key) and a ``$<$'' comparison (to any key)~\cite{Sheil1978,Comer1980,Huang1984,Perl1984,Hester1986}.
-The fastest algorithms to find an optimal binary split tree take $O(n^5)$-time: from 1984 for the successful-queries-only variant ($Q=K$)~\cite{Huang1984}; from 1986~for the standard problem ($Q$ contains queries in all possible relations to the keys in $K$)~\cite{Hester1986}.
-We obtain a linear speedup: \begin{theorem} Given any instance $\Instance=(\Keys = \{K_1,\ldots,K_n\}, \alpha, \beta)$ of the standard binary-split-tree problem, an optimal tree can be computed in $O(n^4)$ time. \end{theorem} The proof uses our new perturbation argument (Sec.~\ref{sec: non-distinct probabilities}) to reduce to the case when all $\beta_i$'s are distinct, then applies a known algorithm~\cite{Hester1986}.
-The perturbation argument can also be used to simplify Anderson \etal's algorithm~\cite{Anderson2002}.
+The fastest algorithms to find an optimal binary split tree take $O(n^5)$-time: from 1984 for the successful-queries-only variant ($Q=K$)~\cite{Huang1984}; from 1986~for the standard problem ($Q$ contains queries in all possible relations to the keys in $K$)~\cite{Hester1986}. ~\footnote {ERRATUM (MARCH 2021): SEE SECTIONS 0 AND 3.1.} \begin{theorem} $\,^5$ \end{theorem} $\,^5$ The perturbation argument can be used to simplify Anderson \etal's algorithm~\cite{Anderson2002}.

 \intropara{Generalized binary split trees} ({\sc gbst}s) are binary split trees without the maximum-likelihood constraint.
 Huang and Wong~\cite{StephenHuang1984} (1984) observe that relaxing this constraint allows cheaper trees --- the maximum-likelihood conjecture fails here --- and propose an algorithm to find optimal {\sc gbst}s.
 We prove it incorrect! \begin{theorem} Lemma~4 of~\cite{StephenHuang1984} is incorrect: there exists an instance --- a query distribution $\beta$ --- for which it does not hold, and on which their algorithm fails. \end{theorem} This flaw also invalidates two algorithms, proposed in Spuler's thesis~\cite{Spuler1994a}, that are based on Huang and Wong's algorithm.
 We know of no poly-time algorithm to find optimal {\sc gbst}s.
 Of course, optimal \TwCompTree{}s are at least as good.